Service Topology

 04-Application Performance

-The TAB consists of three curve charts for throughput, latency, and anomalies, and a list of endpoints below.
-Clicking on a row in the endpoint list will enter the next level of the right sliding panel.
+The TAB consists of three charts for throughput, latency, and exceptions, along with an endpoint list below.
+Click a row in the endpoint list to enter the next-level right sliding panel.

 04-1-Application Performance